Cheltenham General Hospital

 Where should I go if I’m pregnant and I have an emergency?

-If you become unwell while pregnant and need to attend A&E you may be transferred to Gloucestershire Royal Hospital where you can be cared for with the help of trained obstetricians and midwives who are based in our Women's Centre.
+If you are unwell while pregnant and need emergency treatment, you may be transferred to Gloucestershire Royal Hospital where you will be cared for by trained obstetricians and midwives.